 READ MORE IN BODHISATTVA ATTITUDE

-LYWA’s Bodhisattva Attitude: How to Dedicate Your Life to Others presents Lama Zopa Rinpoche’s practice advice on how to create a bodhicitta motivation first thing in the morning and then maintain it by cultivating a bodhisattva’s attitude throughout the day.
+LYWA’s Bodhisattva Attitude: How to Dedicate Your Life to Others was edited by Venerable Sarah Thresher and presents Lama Zopa Rinpoche’s practice advice on how to create a bodhicitta motivation first thing in the morning and then maintain it by cultivating a bodhisattva’s attitude throughout the day.
 Find the original extensive version of Bodhisattva Attitude online here or an abbreviated booklet version here.